ROHIT32767/SPL-Youtube-Data-API/README.md

 * API key quotas may be exceeded if you perform many searches in a day.
 Consider batching requests and handling quota errors.
 * The YouTube API does not guarantee language metadata for every video.
 * Fuzzy title matching is heuristic and might miss or overmatch in some cases.

----

-Let me know if you want this in PDF, LaTeX, or formatted for a GitHub `README.md` file.